nezaj/instant-llm-guides/guides/001_about.md

 `@instantdb/admin`.
 For other client-side frameworks like Svelte or vanilla js you should only use `@instantdb/core`

-If you want to use Instant on the backend with a different language like python you can also use the HTTP API which is described in another section below.
+You cannot use Instant on the backend outside of the admin SDK at the moment.